 An equestrian since her teens, Claire is today a highly successful UK registered national competitor in the sport of endurance racing.
 She’s lived in Bulgaria for over 12 years, and prior to joining us at KBS worked for almost three-years with Pirouette- one of Bulgaria’s top endurance racing stables.

-Today, she manages the daily running of KBS and remains a member of the Pirouette Endurance Team, for which she competes nationally and internationally with her Arabian mare Intifada.
+Today, she manages the daily running of KBS and remains an actively competing member of the Pirouette Endurance Team, for which she competes at FEI 2* Level both nationally and internationally with her Arabian mare Intifada.

 Claire is passionate about all things equine, and is currently a qualified Bulgarian instructor and continuing her online training in Equitation Science.
 She also loves developing children’s riding skills and coaching the fledgling Team KBS children’s team.

 To read more about Claire’s endurance career see here.

 Co-owner at KBS, Cursty is a lifelong horse rider and owner.
 In the past, she’s worked in polo, carriage driving, trekking and livery yards, in the UK, UAE and the US.